 While all lessons will be catered toward the skill level of each dog and each owner, as well as their individual goals, every owner will learn how to read their dog’s body language, learn what makes their dog happy, what makes them stressed and how to motivate the behavior you want to see through rewards-based training.
 Harsh or forceful training methods are never used.

 How does positive reinforcement training work?

 K-9 Healers uses +R (positive reinforcement) with –P (negative punishment) to teach your dog new behaviors or to reward the positive behavior they already know.

-- +R (Positive Reinforcement): when you reinforce a behavior, you increase the likelihood that the dog will offer you the behavior again.
-If you ask your dog to “sit” and the dog sits, you reward with a yummy treat or something else it really enjoys such as a tummy rub, throw a ball or play with a toy.
-The dog will remember that by sitting, it received a treat so it is likely to offer you another sit in order to get a reward.
++R (Positive Reinforcement) involves rewarding a behavior that you want from your dog in order to increase the likelihood that they will offer you that behavior again.
+For example, if you ask your dog to sit and they sit, you reward with a treat or something else your dog really enjoys, such as a tummy rub or a ball throw.
+Your dog will remember that by sitting, he or she received a reward and therefore will be more likely to offer you another sit in order to get another reward.
 Remember to always reward/acknowledge a behavior you like!